Patrick Davis, How Sweet the Sound

 Davis read the Bishopville crowd perfectly.
 He did not do his famous Gamecock song.
 Since I was sitting beside my 84-year-old mother, I appreciated that omission from the line up.

-Black And White Jesus is one of Davis’s best songs.
+Black And White Jesus is one of my favorite Patrick Davis songs.
 He addressed racism the way a wise man does, without using the word “racism.”
 He simply kept hitting the theme of “we’re all in this together.”

 Davis introduced all his band members, but spent a little more time on the piano player whose father is a minister.
 Davis called him a part-time preacher because he sometimes fills in for his father.
 I think Davis has a bit of preacher in him as well.